isomerpages/moe-mahabodhisch/_departments/Co Curricular Activities (CCA)/Club CCAs.md

 the club encourages teamwork, creativity, and a passion for making a positive impact on our environment.</p>
 <p></p>
-<h4>HOMEC</h4>
+<h4>HOMEC &amp; Service Club</h4>
 <p>Be Empowered!
 Home Economics students acquire homemaking information and
 skills that are helpful in daily life.
-Homec is also a platform for pupils to embark on simple yet authentic and purposeful projects.
-Pupils show gratitude towards the teachers and showed appreciation to nature as we collaborated with Herbs Garden CCA.
+Homec is also a platform for pupils to embark on simple yet authentic and purposeful projects.</p>
+<p>Pupils show gratitude towards the teachers and showed appreciation to
+nature as we collaborated with Herbs Garden CCA.
 Homec aims to further spread our love and care towards the community and through such acts, we hope to empower and be empowered.</p>
 <p></p>
 <h4>Robotics and Infocomm Club</h4>
 <p><em>Stay tuned for more details.</em>